Error-331/code_tests/docs/bible/links.md

 Face It with Faith - June 2 (Every storm that God allows to come our way works for our good if we love Him and are called according to His purposes);

 Natural Concern - June 3 (win souls for Him);

+Texas Thunder - June 4 (never doubt God's ability to do the impossible);